andrew/ultimate-awesome/README.md

 - [awesome-papers](https://github.com/jinmang2/awesome-papers) - :snowflake: All about my interest Papers and Review :).
 - [awesome-polyglot](https://github.com/joeld1/awesome-polyglot) - A curated list of (spoken) language learning resources and programming tools for people (programmers and non-programmers) learning foreign languages.
 - [awesome-badge](https://github.com/johannjhang/awesome-badge) - A curated list of awesome badges of updated information and statuses.
+- [my-awesome](https://github.com/jondotsoy/my-awesome) - A repository that features a curated collection of useful tools and resources, organized by categories such as productivity, finance, communication, automation, and learning.
 - [awesome-academic-resources](https://github.com/joofio/awesome-academic-resources) - Links and resources for academics.
 - [awesome-generative-decision-making](https://github.com/josh00-lu/awesome-generative-decision-making) - Papers for generative decision-making.
+- [awesome-coding-agent](https://github.com/jqueryscript/awesome-coding-agent) - A curated ranking of popular AI coding agents, sorted by GitHub stars.
 - [awesome-specs](https://github.com/jugaadi/awesome-specs) - For all specs/protocols that are currently in use.
 - [awesome-ai-media-skills](https://github.com/juneyaooo/awesome-ai-media-skills) - A curated list of Claude Code skills, MCP servers, and AI agent capabilities for video creation, social media management, and content automation.
 - [awesome-android](https://github.com/JunhuaLin/awesome-android) - A curated list of awesome Android frameworks, libraries, software and resources .